jamesm224/ProSynTaxDB-workflow/README.md

 # How to Install the Pipeline:

-Dependencies (These were the versions we used, but other verisions may work):
+Dependencies (These were the versions we used, but other versions may work):

         1. pandas v2.0.3
         2. seqtk v1.4